sepanta1990/paf/README.md

 ### Running the application

+Linux:
+`./mvnw spring-boot:run` and go to a browser at [http://localhost:8080](http://localhost:8080).

+Windows:
-mvn spring-boot:run and go to a browser at [http://localhost:8080](http://localhost:8080).
+`./mvnw.cmd spring-boot:run` and go to a browser at [http://localhost:8080](http://localhost:8080).